IsaiahDaniel/CCLabs/02-s3/README.md

 When you upload files to S3, you can upload one file at a time, or by uploading multiple files and folders recursively.
 Depending on your requirements, you may choose one over the other that you deem appropriate.
 To upload a file to S3, you’ll need to provide two arguments (source and destination) to the aws s3 cp command.

-For example, to upload the file c:\sync\logs\log1.xml to the root of the atasync1 bucket, you can use the command below.
+For example, to upload the file c:\data.pdf to the compudemy-_your-AWS-username_ bucket, you can use the command below.

-**aws s3 cp c:\sync\logs\log1.xml s3://atasync1/** It gives you an ouput similar to the one below
+**aws s3 cp c:\data.pdf s3://compudemy-_your-AWS-username_/** It gives you an ouput similar to the one below

 ![image](https://adamtheautomator.com/wp-content/uploads/2020/07/upload-single-file.gif)

 Note: S3 bucket names are always prefixed with S3:// when used with AWS CLI

 Run the above command in PowerShell, but change the source and destination that fits your environment first.
 The output should look similar to the demonstration below.
 - List the contents of the bucket after each upload.
+Use the command below to list the objects at the root of the S3 bucket.
+**aws s3 ls s3://compudemy-_your-AWS-username_/**
+This command will list the contents of your S3 bucket

 ##### Question: Copying to Top Level